 Brazil's industrial property law (Law 9,279/1996) became effective in May 1997.
-Concerns continue about a provision in Brazil's industrial property law that prohibits importation as a means of satisfying the requirement that a patent be "worked" in Brazil.
+Concerns continue about a provision in the law that prohibits importation as a means of satisfying the requirement that a patent be "worked" in Brazil.
 This issue was the subject of a U.S. dispute settlement proceeding at the WTO, which was terminated without prejudice in June 2001.